nrbjerg/dmat/p6/incl/pre/README.md

 ## incl/pre

-Mappen `incl/pre` indeholder det opdelte preamble;
+The `incl/pre` folder contains the modularised preamble;

-  * `incl/pre/pkgs.tex` indlæser alle de brugte pakker
+  * `incl/pre/pkgs.tex` loads all the packages used
-  * `incl/pre/cmds.tex` definerer egne makroer og blokke
+  * `incl/pre/cmds.tex` defines custom commands and environments
-  * `incl/pre/conf.tex` indeholder diverse indstillinger
+  * `incl/pre/conf.tex` holds various configurations
-  * `incl/pre/ext/` en mappe med tredjepartskode (dvs.
-LaTeX-makroer, som er skrevet af andre, og som ikke er tilgængelig i en pakke i almindelige LaTeX-distributioner)
+  * `incl/pre/ext/` a folder for bundled, external code (i.e. LaTeX macros authored by someone else which isn't available as a package in the usual TeX distributions)